Corbe30/prospera-sheet/README.md

 Moreover, due to its access limitations and new changes to npm token expiration, we won't be able to maintain FortuneSheet further.

-## Improvements to FortuneSheet in Upcoming Versions
+## Upcoming Improvements to FortuneSheet

 - [ ] Special Paste Support [ctrl/cmd + shift + v]
 - [ ] Updated documentation